ror-community/curation_ops/README.md

 # Github Personal Access Token

-For the next steps, a Github personal access token with full repo and admin:org permissions must be generated and added to each of the named scripts.
+For the next steps, a Github personal access token with full repo and admin:org permissions must be (generated)[https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token] and added to each of the named scripts.
 The same token can be used for all.
+Make certain that you do not commit these values back into the curation repository.

 # Adding to Milestone

-Once all records for a given release have been identified, they should be added to the release milestone with add_to_milestone.py.
+Once all records for a given release have been identified, they should be added to the release milestone with (add_to_milestone.py)[https://github.com/ror-community/curation_scripts/tree/main/add_to_milestone].
 This script takes as input a CSV file containing the issue numbers for everything to be included in the release, placed in a column labeled "issue_number."

 # Extracting Metadata

-The metadata for creating new and update records is extracted via the Github API via two separate scripts: get_new_records.py and get_update_records.py.
+The metadata for creating new and update records is extracted via the Github API via two separate scripts: (get_new_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_new_records] and (get_update_records.py)[https://github.com/ror-community/curation_scripts/tree/main/automate_record_updates].
 For their metadata to be extracted, the new and update record requests must reside in the Approved column.
-In addition, a Github personal access token with full repo and admin:org permissions must be generated and added to the scripts.
+In addition, a Github personal access token must be added to the scripts.

 Both scripts return CSV files containing the metadata for the new and update records.